 To test the hypotheses drawn from this argument using the ownership structures data, I conduct two sets of analyses.
-First, because the SEC and Amadeus samples includes information on firms' indirect and direct foreign investments, I use this sample to predict selection into indirect investment; my theory suggests that the initial decision to invest through a conduit subsidiary should be motivated by tax concerns.
+First, because the SEC and Amadeus samples includes information on firms' indirect and direct foreign investments, I use this sample to predict selection into indirect investment.
+When a firm incorporates a new foreign subsidiary, my theory predicts that their decision of whether or not to hold that investment indirectly through a conduit subsidiary should be motivated by tax concerns.